 Firstly, when looking at the general legal framework, I would make two points.
 On the one hand, the states where international public policy cover universal values should not apply the public policy exception to set aside post-colonial legalities.
 On the other hand, the more restrictively the public policy exception is applied to set aside the same legalities the better, but the elements that are taken into account in this regard matter.
 Examining the concrete effects of the application of the law contrary to public policy in the forum seems welcome.
 In this context, the specific factual circumstances are considered, which allows the judge to take a decision on a case-by-case basis.
 For instance, confronted with a claim for recognition of a customary marriage between Somalis while the wife was 14 years old at the time of the marriage (in the context of a migration claim based on family reunification), a Belgian court of first instance did not apply the public policy exception even though marriages involving a minor are prohibited under its international public policy.
 It ruled that, first, the connection of the situation with Belgium was limited since it occurred 5 years after the marriage, and second, the seriousness of the effect that recognition of the marriage in Belgium would currently produce was low.
 The spouse who was 14 years old at the time of the marriage was 20 years old when she applied for a visa and 22 years old at the time of the judgment, while the other spouse is only three years and three months older than her.

 In addition, the fact to search for another norm, within the applicable foreign law, that could apply instead of the norm that is contrary to the public policy of the forum seems welcome, too.
-The question then comes as to whether, in a given case, it is more suitable, in view of the respect of the idiosyncratic legal pluralism and colonial history of each post-colonial state, to apply other post-colonial legalities from the same state (eg, customary law instead of state law), or the same—state, customary, or religious—law from another post-colonial state.
+The question then comes as to whether, in a given case, it is more suitable, in view of the respect of the idiosyncratic legal pluralism and colonial history of each post-colonial state, to apply other post-colonial legalities from the same state (e.g., customary law instead of state law), or the same—state, customary, or religious—law from another post-colonial state.
 At least, the latter should have close enough rules, legal pluralism, and colonial history to the post-colonial state initially concerned.

 More generally, I would argue that the values protected by the public policy should be considered beyond public policy itself in order to embrace the point of view of the “most” vulnerable party concerned by the public policy exception.
 To retake the example of the marriage involving a minor, the equality between men and women or the prohibition of marriage involving a minor are part of the public policy because they are to protect vulnerable categories of people (women and minors).
 Then, it would make sense for the judge to consider whether, by applying the exception of public policy, the economic, social or psychological situation of the vulnerable person concerned, would be improved or actually worsened by the application of the public policy exception.
 If it would be worsened, the exception should not be applied—something that has already been suggested outside of the decolonial frame.